-Just like contouring, strobing, and ombre highlights, keratin treatments are yet another topic that stays trending in the beauty world.
-If blowing out your strands feels more like playing tug-of-war, you could benefit from its smoothing results, though the variety of in-salon and at-home versions can make the world of keratin slightly harder to navigate.
-That’s why our professionals at Beauty Locks Hair Salon agreed to give us a crash-course on everything you need to know before getting Keratin treatment.
+Just like contouring, and ombre highlights, keratin treatment is yet another topic that stays trending in the hair extensions beauty universe.
+If blowing out your strands feels more like playing tug-of-war, you could benefit from keratin treatment and its smoothing results.
+Although the variety of in-salon of off the shelf brands can make it difficult to select the best treatment.
+That’s why our professionals at Beauty Locks Hair Salon volunteered to give us a crash-course on everything you need to know before getting Keratin treatment.
 Most importantly, we will tell you how to keep your magic hair long after your salon appointment.

 First things first, determine if your hair type is right for the service—curly and frizzy textures will see the most benefits, whereas fine, straight strands should avoid it altogether.
 That being said, what does a keratin treatment actually do?
 Keratin treatments fill in the porosity of your hair, to prevent frizz and breakage.
 Your hair is made up of keratin, so the treatment is putting the protein back into the hair, which is often lost due to age and chemical services.

 Because it is essentially rebuilding the damaged areas, you can expect to see an increase in shine, less frizz, and an easier styling process overall.
 Make sure you have a consultation with your stylist at Beauty Locks Hair Salon beforehand to determine the best formula.
 Particularly if you are a blond, you need to pay careful attention to professional advise as every keratin treatment isn’t created equally.
 Some treatments with glycerol acid can shift the tonality of hair color, so a thorough consultation on these points is crucial.